cybercongress/cyb-archeology/docs/cyb.md

 subtype: String
 ```

-The following API is being used to programmatically interact with id bar:
+The following API is being used to programmatically interact with navigation bar:

 ```
 setDefaultId(addressIndex: Number): Promise <Boolean>